ellaycodes/thread-sphere/README.md

 ### Environment Variables

-To run ThreadSphere locally, you need to set up environment variables.
  Create `.env.development` and `.env.test` files in the root directory with the following content:

 1.  .env.development